-The scheme does not fall within any Air Quality Management Areas (AQMA) as declared by the Highland Council (Air Quality Scotland).
-The Fort William air quality monitoring station is located approximately 2.2km northeast of the scheme, which records local concentrations of Ozone (O3), Nitric oxide (NO2) and Nitrogen dioxide (NO).
+The scheme does not fall within any Air Quality Management Areas (AQMA) declared by the Highland Council (Air Quality Scotland).
+The closest air quality monitoring station is located in Fort William 20km northwest of the scheme, which records local concentrations of Ozone (O3), Nitric oxide (NO2) and Nitrogen dioxide (NO).
 The levels at the time of the search were recorded as low.
+Due to the rural nature of the scheme, pollution levels are considered to be lower than those recorded in Fort William.

-The closest site registered on the Scottish Pollutant Release Inventory (SPRI) (Scotland's Environment) for air pollutant releases is located within Fort William (Liberty Lochaber Aluminium Smelter), approximately 4.2km northeast of the scheme.
+The closest site registered on the Scottish Pollutant Release Inventory (SPRI) (Scotland's Environment) for air pollutant releases is within Fort William (Liberty Lochaber Aluminium Smelter), approximately 20km northwest of the scheme.